Necmiye Göcer Lives in: Stockholm, Sweden Age: 47 years Job: Group leader in cleaning.

 “Initially I wasn’t quite sure whether I would be able to cope with the new tasks.
 I wasn’t used to admin work or to having so much contact with customers and staff.
 But I learned quickly.”

+Necmiye’s group has two group leaders who together manage around 40 people.
+Together with the group manager, they plan the daily work and engage in dialogue with the customer’s contact persons.
+They also help to introduce and coach employees.
 “You need to be available and to go with them to the department and show them what to do, rather than just tell them.
-I usually tell them to think that it could be one of their family lying there and to really put their heart into it,” she says, adding:
+I usually tell them to think that it could be one of their family lying there and to really put their heart into it,” she says, adding: “My colleagues often come to me with questions or when they need to talk.
+We are like a family.”

 Necmiye is responsible for cleaning in the surgery departments, which have stringent hygiene and PPE requirements.
 The hospital performs operations round the clock and the cleaners are there to help ensure that the hospital staff are able to carry out their life-saving work.